Street Art in Glasgow: The Hyper-Realistic Wall Murals by Smug

 Nearby is another tender work by Smug on the corner of High Street and George Street.
 This time he has depicted the patron saint of Glasgow, St Mungo, as a young child being breastfed by his mother St Enoch.
 Noticeable is the robin that features in both of the artist’s murals.

-Wander further into the centre of town to Mitchell Street and you’ll find the Girl with a Magnifying Glass.
+Wander further into the centre of town to Mitchell Street and you’ll find a girl with a magnifying glass, amusingly named Honey… I Shrunk the Kids.
 Stretching up four storeys, you can’t miss it.
 What’s more, catch it at the right angle and it looks as if she’s plucking people off the street!
-I tried to see if I could create a funny perspective shot myself, but couldn’t quite achieve it, though I do like how the photo gives you a gist of the sheer size of the mural.

 Street art mural by Smug in Glasgow, Scotland

 The last mural I spotted by Smug was a collection of wildlife animals overlooking Ingram Street car park.
-It was commissioned by Glasgow City Council to celebrate some of the wildlife that you will see in Glasgow’s green spaces, such as squirrels, foxes and highland cows.
-You’ll need a few photos to capture the whole scene of this huge piece.
-As the mural suggests, Glasgow is a superb starting point for exploring the famed Scottish countryside!
+It was commissioned by Glasgow City Council and it celebrates some of the wildlife that you will see in Glasgow’s green spaces, such as squirrels, foxes and highland cows.

 Street art in Glasgow by Smug